Needham Reiterates 8X8 (EGHT) Buy Recommendation

 What are Other Shareholders Doing?

-Sylebra Capital holds 14,328K shares representing 12.67% ownership of the company.
-In it's prior filing, the firm reported owning 14,242K shares, representing an increase of 0.60%.
-The firm increased its portfolio allocation in EGHT by 43.45% over the last quarter.
+Sylebra Capital holds 14,389K shares representing 12.73% ownership of the company.
+In it's prior filing, the firm reported owning 14,328K shares, representing an increase of 0.42%.
+The firm decreased its portfolio allocation in EGHT by 23.47% over the last quarter.

-ArrowMark Colorado Holdings holds 12,779K shares representing 11.30% ownership of the company.
-In it's prior filing, the firm reported owning 9,329K shares, representing an increase of 26.99%.
-The firm increased its portfolio allocation in EGHT by 66.93% over the last quarter.
+ArrowMark Colorado Holdings holds 12,013K shares representing 10.63% ownership of the company.
+In it's prior filing, the firm reported owning 12,779K shares, representing a decrease of 6.38%.
+The firm decreased its portfolio allocation in EGHT by 13.62% over the last quarter.

 IJR - iShares Core S&P Small-Cap ETF holds 8,277K shares representing 7.32% ownership of the company.
 In it's prior filing, the firm reported owning 8,785K shares, representing a decrease of 6.13%.
 The firm increased its portfolio allocation in EGHT by 7.33% over the last quarter.